-So you’re headed to Mexico?
+So you’re headed to a Mexican Resort?
 Congrats!
 You’re about to embark on the vacation of a lifetime.

 Mexico is a beautiful North American country with a diverse landscape, tropical weather, and rich culture.